denten-books/plain-text/0-intro.md

 developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
 Microanalysis opens the gap between text as it is embedded into storage media and text as it is seen on the screen.
-Drawing from the discussion between philosophers Gerard Genette and Nelson Goodman on the nature of textual copies, I take up "reading" from the perspective of a copy machine, which "sees" pages as monolithic images.
-The machine deconstruction unveils the crisis of authenticity related to the plummeting costs of digital reproduction.
-The supposedly "dead" authors continue to draw checks from copyrighted work.
-Legal fictions rise to veil the emerging affordances of textual technology.
+I begin by laying out the case for treating the contemporary "digital" book as a computational device.
+The nature of computation

 In the second chapter, I challenge conventional notions of digital media, discovering properties at once "discrete" and "continuous."
 Both conventionally